vlayer-xyz/vlayer/book/src/getting-started/first-steps.md

 ```
 which should be run inside a foundry-based project.

-This will add vlayer dependencies and sample vlayer contracts.
+Above command will add all necessary dependencies and sample vlayer contracts.

 ## Testing